This Document

 1. Grind the meat through a 1/2" plate, and then through an 1/8"

-2. Add Zach's Pepperoni Seasoning and sausage curing salt (1 oz) to the meat mixture and mix together for 5 to 10 minutes.
+2. Add Heinsohn's Pepperoni Seasoning and sausage curing salt (1 oz) to the meat mixture and mix together for 5 to 10 minutes.

 3. Stuff meat mixture into the casing.